neurocyte/zg/README.md

         if (i == 3) {
             try expect(cp.code == '😊');
             // The `offset` field is the byte offset in the
             // source string.
             try expect(cp.offset == 3);
-            try expectEqual(code_point.CodePoint, code_point.decodeAtIndex(str, cp.offset));
+            try expectEqual(cp, code_point.decodeAtIndex(str, cp.offset).?);
             // The `len` field is the length in bytes of the
             // code point in the source string. try expect(cp.len == 4);
+            // There is also a 'cursor' decode, like so:
+            {
+                var cursor = cp.offset;
+                try expectEqual(cp, code_point.decodeAtCursor(str, &cursor).?);
+                // Which advances the cursor variable to the next possible
+                // offset, in this case, `str.len`.
+Don't forget to account
+                // for this possibility!
+                try expectEqual(cp.offset + cp.len, cursor);
             }
+            // There's also this, for when you aren't sure if you have the
+            // correct start for a code point: try expectEqual(cp, code_point.codepointAtIndex(str, cp.offset + 1).?);
         }
+        // Reverse iteration is also an option: var r_iter: code_point.ReverseIterator = .init(str);
+        // Both iterators can be peeked:
+        try expectEqual('😊', r_iter.peek().?.code);
+        try expectEqual('😊', r_iter.prev().?.code);
+        // Both kinds of iterators can be reversed: var fwd_iter = r_iter.forwardIterator(); // or iter.reverseIterator();
+        // This will always return the last codepoint from
+        // the prior iterator, _if_ it yielded one: try expectEqual('😊', fwd_iter.next().?.code);
     }
+}
 ```

+Note that it's safe to call CodePoint functions on invalid
+UTF-8.
+Iterators and decode functions will return the Unicode
+Replacement Character `U+FFFD`, according to the Substitution of Maximal
+Subparts algorithm, for any invalid code unit sequences encountered.

 ## Grapheme Clusters

 Many characters are composed from more than one code point.
-These are known as
+These
-Grapheme Clusters, and the `Graphemes` module has a data structure to represent
+are known as Grapheme Clusters, and the `Graphemes` module has a
-them, `Grapheme`, and an `Iterator` to iterate over them in a string.
+data structure to represent them, `Grapheme`, and an `Iterator` and
+`ReverseIterator` to iterate over them in a string.

+There is also `graphemeAtIndex`, which returns whatever grapheme
+belongs to the index; this does not have to be on a valid grapheme
+or codepoint boundary, but it is illegal to call on an empty string.
+Last, `iterateAfterGrapheme` or `iterateBeforeGrapheme` will provide
+forward or backward grapheme iterators of the string, from the grapheme
+provided.
+Thus, given an index, you can begin forward or backward
+iteration at that index without needing to slice the string.

 In your `build.zig`: